Centers, Institutes and Special Offices

 The Joseph A. Unanue Latino Institute is dedicated to inspire, educate and transform our students into the next generation of servant leaders in our ever changing global society.

-Then and now, the Joseph A. Unanue Latino Institute provides scholarships to students who need it most; it also promotes intellectual growth by inviting scholars and Latino leaders to campus; encourages our students to take on leadership roles guided by “Éxito” mentoring program; creates outreach programs designed for at-risk high schools students, and develops students as humanitarians both locally and in Latin America.
+Then and now, the Joseph A. Unanue Latino Institute provides avenues to address the unique needs of the community and provides scholarships to students who need it most.
+It also promotes intellectual growth by inviting scholars and Latino leaders to campus; encourages our students to take on leadership roles guided by “Éxito” mentoring program; creates outreach programs, and develops students as humanitarians both locally and in Latin America.

-The institute aims to provide a space for dialogue, to encourage research and study of the Latino experience, with particular emphasis on literature and the arts, the sciences, and business and finance to further advance intercultural understanding.
+The Institute aims to provide a space for innovation and dialogue, to encourage research and study of the Latino experience, with particular emphasis on literature and the arts, the sciences, healthcare, business and finance to further advance intercultural understanding.

 In connection with the Latin American and Latino/Latina Studies Program, the Latino Institute offers wide-ranging cultural programming.
-The interdisciplinary Latin American and Latino/Latina Studies major and minor combine our assets in the areas of modern languages, sociology, anthropology, religious studies, history and political science.
-For more information about the Latin American and Latino/Latina Studies Program, please e-mail Dr. Matthew Escobar at matthew.escobar@shu.edu.
+In the interdisciplinary Latin American and Latino/Latina Studies major and minor, students engage with faculty experts and resources in modern languages, sociology, anthropology, religious studies, history and political science.
+For more information about the Latin American and Latino/Latina Studies Program, please e-mail Dr. José M. Prieto Escobar at jose.prieto@shu.edu or Dr. Kirsten Schultz at kirsten.schultz@shu.edu.

 The Joseph A. Unanue Latino Institute supports the Latino student organizations on campus by collaborating with, advising and publicizing their programs.
-For information, visit www.shu.edu/academics/artsci/latino-institute or call (973) 761-9422.
+For information, visit shu.edu/latino-institute/ or call (973) 761-9422.

 Lay Centre at Foyer Unitas